Top partners tackling vector dark matter: Effective Lagrangian

 \ee

-\nt Via top partner's equations of motion (App.~\ref{Partners-EOM}), the Lagrangians in~\eqref{fA-oA-mix-eta} and~\eqref{fB-oB-mix-eta} translates into a set of interactions involving SM top quark content coupled to the spin-0 mediator.
-Their associated couplings are appropriately mapped onto the effective couplings correspondingly at each model as \beq {
+\nt Via the equations of motion of the top partners fields (App.~\ref{Partners-EOM}), the Lagrangians in~\eqref{fA-oA-mix-eta} and~\eqref{fB-oB-mix-eta} lead to a set of interactions, the which couple the SM top quarks to the spin-0 mediator.
+Their associated couplings are appropriately mapped onto each model as \beq {

 } \eeq